Why study this course

 Different degree subjects may have specific entry requirements to allow you to progress from the Foundation Year.
 Whilst not a condition of entry onto the Foundation Year, you will need to have met these by the time you complete the first year of this four year course.

-In order to progress forward after your Foundation Year, you will also need GCSEs in English Language and Mathematics at grade C or above (or equivalent).
+In order to progress forward after your Foundation Year, you will also a level 2 counselling qualification.

 How you will be taught